spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 29 Nov 2018       |
 | **Demo**          | [kind][kind-demo] |

-Why just run containers when you can run containers inside containers which orchestrates other containers? kind is a tool for running local Kubernetes clusters using Docker container nodes. kind was primarily designed for testing Kubernetes itself, but can be used for local development or CI.
+Why just run containers when you can run containers inside containers which orchestrates other containers? `kind` is a tool for running local Kubernetes clusters using Docker container nodes. `kind` was primarily designed for testing Kubernetes itself but can be used for local development or CI.

 ---

 ## Dev Experience

 Did you know that `kubectl` has close to 300 different variations of commands?
-Actually I have no idea if that's true or what the real number is, but I bet you believed it for a second!
-Such is the complexity of the tooling we deal with.
-Many tools exist which helps developers visually understand kubernetes resources and help them get up and running quicker:
+I have no idea if that's true or what the real number is, but I bet you believed it for a second!
+Such is the complexity of the tooling.
+Many tools exist which helps developers visually understand Kubernetes resources and help them get up and running quicker:

 ### Skaffold